Halmesn/next-auth-nextjs/README.md

 ## About The Project

-For personal future ref only.
+This project is for my personal reference and use only.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->